Brisbane Renovation Architecture (Built 2015)

-A generous, functional home for their busy hard-working household of four generations, including two small children, a grandfather, great-grandmother and an adult sister with special needs.
-A range of indoor and outdoor spaces that would enable everyone to be together or be private, all in ‘Hamptons’ style with strong symmetry in black, white and chrome, to tie in with an existing contemporary-styled pool.
+The goal of this renovation was to create a generous functional home for a busy hard-working household of four generations including two small children, a grandfather, great-grandmother and an adult with special needs.
+The house was structured in a post-war cottage style and required a range of big indoor and outdoor spaces that would enable everyone to enjoy being together or alone.
+It needed to be all in ‘Hamptons’ style with strong symmetry in black, white and chrome, to tie in with an existing contemporary-styled pool.

-Raise and convert the existing house into five bedrooms on the upper level.
-Relocate main access to the centre to strengthen formality and create a glimpse from the front door of the spaces beyond.
-Open the middle of the house with a stair to bring height, light and outlook to both levels of the house.
-Create two ground-floor bed suites for elders at the front and an open-plan living area at the back.
-A separate family entry incorporates a dump zone and a side utility yard provides the children with running access between pool and bathroom though the laundry.
+PlaceMate Architects raised the house and converted the upper level into five bedrooms.
+The property’s main access was relocated to the centre to strengthen formality and create a glimpse to the spaces beyond.
+The middle of the house was opened with a staircase to bring height, light and outlook to both levels of the house.
+Two ground-floor bed suites were built for the older members of the household.

 For an architect, Jan’s not an idiot.Dave Maguire Builder

 I have been working with Jan on small and large projects for over 15 years.
 These ranged from small extensions to very complex projects, one which was awarded the Master Builders best renovation over 250 k and the quality and workmanship award.
 Working with Jan has always been a pleasure, and despite whatever difficulties a large renovation throws your way, Jan always displays the ability to work though it, providing the best result and a pleasurable working relationship.
 Jan’s designs are practical, efficient and work for the needs of the client.
 I can speak for this as Jan designed my home in Camp Hill.Stewart Harris Builder